laureneolin/Portfolio/Mission_Control_API_Reference_Guide.md

 ## Rate Limits & Versioning — Purpose

-### Rate Limits:
-Each authorization token allows up to **120 requests per minute**.
-Short bursts of up to **20 extra requests** are allowed.
-### Versioning:
+### Rate Limits: A maximum of 120 requests per minute are permitted for each authorization token.
+Up to 20 additional requests in brief bursts are permitted.

-The Mission Control API is currently at ***v1***.
-All endpoints will include the version in the URL path, i.e., `/v1/missions`.
-Future versions may introduce new features or changes.
-Clients specifying an older version will continue to receive compatible responses until support is officially deprecated.
+### Versioning: V1 is the current version of the Mission Control API.
+Every endpoint will have the version in the URL path, such as `/v1/missions`.
+New features or modifications might be added in later iterations.
+Until support is formally deprecated, clients who specify an older version will continue to receive compatible responses.
-*Note: there is no version before v1.*
+*Note: v1 is the only version available.

 ### Example: Requesting a Mission with Versioning
 ```http